-This policy defines acceptable methods for disaster recovery planning, preparedness, management and mitigation of IT systems and services of any information system on behalf of Weill Cornell Medicine.
+This policy defines acceptable methods for disaster recovery planning, preparedness, management, and mitigation of IT systems and services of any information system on behalf of Weill Cornell Medicine.

 The Weill Cornell Medical College and Graduate School of Medical Sciences

 All individuals responsible for configuring, maintaining, and monitoring information systems on the Weill Cornell Medicine.
 Individuals may include Weill Cornell Medicine faculty, staff, vendors, contractors, or managed service providers.

 Direct any questions about this policy, 15.5 – IT Disaster Recovery Policy, to Brian J. Tschinkel, Chief Information Security Officer, using one of the methods below: